Tsukimichi: Moonlit Fantasy: Light novels

 The light novel is written by Kei Azumi and illustrated by Mitsuaki Matsumoto.
 It began serialization online in 2012 on the user-generated novel publishing website Shōsetsuka ni Narō, and it moved to the AlphaPolis website in 2016.
-It was also later acquired by AlphaPolis, who have published eighteen volumes since May 2013.
+It was also later acquired by AlphaPolis, who have published 20 volumes since May 2013.
+Hanashi Media has licensed the light novel for an English release.

 Manga

-A manga adaptation with art by Kotora Kino has been serialized online via AlphaPolis' manga website since 2015 and has been collected in eleven tankōbon volumes.
+A manga adaptation with art by Kotora Kino has been serialized online via AlphaPolis' manga website since 2015 and has been collected in 15 tankōbon volumes.
+The manga is published digitally in English through Alpha Manga.

 Anime

 An anime television series adaptation was announced on October 20, 2020.
 The series is animated by C2C and directed by Shinji Ishihira, with Kenta Ihara handling series' composition, Yukie Suzuki designing the characters, and Yasuharu Takanashi composing the series' music.
-It aired from July 7 to September 22, 2021, on Tokyo MX and other channels.
-Crunchyroll has acquired the license to the anime and will stream it worldwide excluding Asian territories.
-Medialink has licensed the series in Southeast Asia and South Asia, and is streaming it on their Ani-One YouTube channel, but this series is only viewable in their YouTube channel with Ani-One Ultra Membership scheme.
-The opening theme song, "Gamble", is performed by syudou while the ending theme song, "Beautiful Dreamer", is performed by Ezoshika Gourmet Club.
-On April 27, 2022, Crunchyroll announced that the series will receive an English dub, which premiered the following day.
+It aired from July 7 to September 22, 2021, on Tokyo MX and other networks.
+Crunchyroll streamed the series worldwide excluding Asian territories.
+Medialink has licensed the series in Southeast Asia and South Asia, and is streaming it on their Ani-One YouTube channel under their Ultra membership scheme.
+The opening theme, "Gamble", is performed by syudou, while the ending theme, "Beautiful Dreamer", is performed by Ezoshika Gourmet Club.
+On April 27, 2022, Crunchyroll announced that the series would receive an English dub, which premiered the following day.

-After the series' final episode, a second season was announced.
+After the airing of the final episode, a second season was announced.
+The two consecutive-cour season was animated by J.C.Staff, with the main staff returning from the first season.
+It aired from January 8 to June 25, 2024.
+The first opening theme song is "Utopia", performed by Keina Suda, while the first ending theme is "My Factor", performed by Kent Itō.
+The second opening theme song is "Reversal", performed by syudou, while the second ending theme song is "Jōshiki Hazure Human" (常識外れヒューマン), performed by Kaori Maeda.

-Episode list
+After the final episode of the second season, a third season was announced.

 Reception

 The first season of the anime series has the highest overseas sales record among all Nippon TV anime.